Wednesday, December 31, 2025

 22nd Dec 2025

-The bus rolled into Da Lat at 4:15 AM, and the city greeted me not with a hug, but with a bite.
+The bus rolled into Da Lat at 4:15 AM, and the city didn't greet me with a hug—it greeted me with a bite.

-Gone was the sticky, humid embrace of Saigon.
-In its place was a crisp, shivering cold that woke me up faster than caffeine ever could.
-The station was pitch black, yet buzzing—a hive of aggressive taxi drivers swarming the exhausted arrivals.
-I stood there, shivering and defensive, waving them off.
+Gone was the sticky, humid air of Saigon.
+In its place was a crisp, shivering cold that woke me up faster than a double espresso.
+The station was pitch black but somehow already buzzing with aggressive taxi drivers swarming the exhausted arrivals.
+I stood there, shivering and defensive, trying to wave them off.

-I waited until 5:00 AM, the cold seeping into my bones, when a local man approached.
+I waited until 5:00 AM, the cold seeping right into my bones, when a local man walked up.
 He didn't shout.
 He didn't grab my arm.
 He just looked at me and offered advice instead of a ride.

-"Too early for hotel," he said, gesturing toward the town center.
+"Too early for hotel," he said, pointing toward the town center.
 "Go to café near market.
 Chill.
 Watch morning."

 "Mea," I whispered to the sunrise, "Welcome to the real adventure."